What is Wilms tumor?

 A small number of children with Wilms tumor also have a syndrome caused by abnormal genes, such as:

 Some birth defects may increase the chance of Wilms tumor.
-For example, a boy with defects of the penis or testicle may be more at risk.
+For example, a child with defects of the penis or testicle may be more at risk.
 Talk with your child's healthcare provider if you want more information about these conditions.

 What are the symptoms of Wilms tumor?